kenzie-q/kenzie-q/README.md

 # 👋  McKenzie Quinn
- I am a Data Scientist from Hawaii, but based in Indiana.
+ I am a Sr.Data Scientist from Hawaii, but based in Indiana.

 💼 I'm currently working as a Data Scientist at Mosaic Data Science